 Risk analysis provides knowledge of the risk and its factors in order to inform the design of solutions.
-It is a methodology that will allow the causal analysis of the risk to identify the factors that generate it (hazards, exposure, vulnerability) as well as its effects on the socio-ecological system (Fig. 9).
+It is a methodology that allows for causal analysis of risk to identify the factors that generate it (hazards, exposure, vulnerability) as well as its effects on the socio-ecological system (Fig. 9).